 Some days it feels like I am scrabbling upward in an endless struggle.
 Aiming to do well, but subconsciously drawn towards doing the opposite.
 Take complaining for example, it can be so easy to wake up and think about all the things we could complain about.
 The weather, the information we see on the news, our commute to work.
 And before you know it, you have descended into something you promised yourself you should avoid.
 How do you reverse this pattern?
-Slashing unmet expectations is the only way to maximise your potential.
+Slashing unmet expectations is the only way to broaden your potential.

 Do you find that the little things turn up and spoil your plan to pursue self-development?
-How do you let go of those urges or impulses to make unwise choices?

 Daily struggles are real, and emotions can sometimes cloud our judgement so that we launch enthusiastically into making a poor choice.
 Maybe we do something out of feeling.
 Someone walks into your office to tell you all their problems and you don’t have the time to listen to them, so you snap at them unintentionally.
 Or perhaps things haven’t gone the way you expected them to.
 You asked someone at work to complete a task and suddenly you feel annoyed at that person because they have taken actions that are different to what you requested.